sych74/PoGoMapWiki/Windows-Installation-and-requirements.md

 # Windows Installation

 In order to run the project, you will need Python, pip and the project dependencies.
-Version 2.7 is what we usually test against.
-You can use 3.x but no support will be given.

 ## Prerequisites